 NOTE: Many Schools Temporarily Test-Optional Due to the Coronavirus Pandemic

 As a result of the novel coronavirus, many students have had difficulty signing up for an SAT or ACT test date.
-Because of this, a large number of schools are test-optional for the 2020/2021 and 2021/2022 admissions cycles, and some have become test-optional for the next two or three years.
+Because of this, a large number of schools became test-optional for the 2020/2021 and 2021/2022 admissions cycles, and many have become test-optional for the next two or three years.
 Almost all these schools will still review ACT/SAT scores if you send them, so a strong score will still boost your application, but it's (temporarily) not a requirement for many colleges.

 Maximize Your ACT/SAT Score, But Just Focus on One Test